kuzGo/kuzco/README.md

     * Search bar;
     * Form to submit reviews;
     * List of all reviews;
-    * Abilty to remove/update your own reviews;
+    * Ability to remove/update your own reviews;

 - Admin page